Crossing guard was hit by a car as she shoved a student out of the way: ‘You got to protect that child.’

 “She is just an amazing person, and we’re so lucky to have her working in our community,” said Danielle Hornberger, the Cecil County executive, adding that she has spoken with the North East mayor, Michael Kline, and they plan to honor Goodyear for her actions.
 “She saved this young lady in just an instant.”

-Goodyear’s actions are a “clear representation of how our law enforcement officers really do ‘protect and serve,’” she continued.
+Goodyear’s actions are a “clear representation of how our law enforcement officers really do ‘protect and serve,’ ” she continued.
 “They do it every day in small and large ways.
 It’s just not always this amazing or caught on video.”

 What moved Hornberger most about what happened, she said, was that once Goodyear was released from the hospital, she went straight to the middle school to check on the student, who she was told had gone home for the day as she was shaken up from the accident.
-So, Goodyear went directly to the students’ house.
+So, Goodyear went directly to the student’s house.

 The student came down the stairs when she saw the officer at the front door, and she and her father both got teary-eyed.
 Goodyear shed a tear, too.